Dyker Heights Christmas lights tour

 My walking-only tours (but not vehicle tours) require at least 2.5 miles of walking.

-I do not drive people to Dyker.
-(You can take public transit, or taxis.)
+I don't drive people to Dyker.
+(You can take public transit, or taxis.
+Beware of traffic!)

 If you hire a vehicle for the night, it costs more, but is more convenient.
-But you still must walk.
+You still must walk.

-Click here for some images from a 2022 visit.
-I am typically available Christmas Eve and Christmas night.
+Click here for some images from a 2024 visit.
+I am typically available Christmas Eve and Xmas Night.

 The Brooklyn neighborhood of Dyker Heights is internationally famed for its Christmas lights: dazzling, over-the-top arrays and even animated figures that represent the holiday season.
 In 2015, Redfin called Dyker Heights the country's best neighborhood to see holiday lights.
 In 2016, Oyster.com did the same.
-The popularity has led to significant crowds and even some backlash (which is why we need to be respectful visitors).
-The lights are very much a home-grown phenomenon rather than the very impressive municipal efforts around the world.
+The popularity has led to significant crowds, streets clogged for vehicles and pedestrians, and even some backlash (so we should be respectful visitors).
+The lights are a home-grown phenomenon rather, say, a municipal or corporate effort.
 Proud neighbors, in friendly competition, have escalated the shows, sometimes spending significant sums for the displays.
 On our tour, I'll take you on the best blocks and explain how it started.
-Sometimes--often--we run into the proud homeowners.
-I can also show you other neighborhood highlights (pastry shops, mmm...) and explain how this part of Brooklyn evolved.
+Sometimes we run into the proud homeowners.
+I can also show you other neighborhood highlights (pastry shops, etc..).

-Please note that several companies offer daily large-group bus tours.
-These are the easiest ways to get to the heart of Dyker, since they pick you up in Manhattan and drive you back.
-This is also cheaper if you are a small group.
-I can offer more personalized service and a more extensive route, on walking tours.
-For example, we can see a charming presepio, a labor of love by a local artisan, that is a traditional Italian village scene, built in what looks like a giant aquarium.
-See below.
+Please note: several companies offer daily large-group bus tours.
+This is the easiest ways to get to the heart of Dyker, since they pick you up in Manhattan and drive you back.
+This may be cheaper if you are 2-3 people, but you don't see as much and also can hit significant traffic.
+Also, there are less expensive group walking tours that meet in Brooklyn.
+Here's one example--just click on this link.
+Want to do a more limited walk on your own?
+Click on this link or this link for free guides (which are partly outdated/incomplete).
+My walking tour is more valuable if you can walk 2.5+ miles.
+I can offer more personalized service, more flexibility, and a more extensive route, on walking tours compared with other tours and the free route.
+So we can see a presepio, a labor of love by a local artisan, that is a traditional Italian village scene, built in what looks like a giant terrarium.
 The season: when to go

 PLEASE NOTE: Click the minus sign (−) on the map to see that Dyker Heights is quite far from other parts of Brooklyn, and farther from Manhattan.